 Some time ago, when I was doing research on customizable CSS radio buttons and checkboxes, I had in mind to do the same thing with the “file” form input.
 So I did a test in pure CSS.
 Then I left the idea aside.

-In the past, I worked on several projects looking for a way to deal with custom styles proposed by some good designers to change aspect of form controls like checkbox, radio, file input, etc. As you may know, these elements are historically not style-able for accessibility reasons. (as I’ve heard).
+In the past, I worked on several projects looking for a way to deal with custom styles proposed by some good designers to change the aspect like border color, check icon, animation, of form controls like checkbox, radio, file input, etc. As you may know, these elements are historically not style-able for accessibility reasons. (as I’ve heard).
 Still.
-I have a way to style checkboxes and radio buttons… Ready?
+I have a way to code custom accessible checkboxes and radio buttons for all devices.
+Ready?

 Copy into clipboard with JavaScript